 - aggression toward most approaching people regardless of the posture

-The "fear biter" should not be confused with fear aggression.
-While fear aggression is a proactive "I'm going to get you before you get me or us" behavior, the fear biter is reserved for dogs that only bite in defense and when the flight is not an option.
+The term “fear biter” should not be confused with “fear aggression.”
+Fear aggression is a preemptive and proactive –“I’m going to get you before you get me or us” — behavior, while “fear biter” applies to a dog that bites only in defense, and only if flight is not an option.

-A typical fear biter may "fear bite" when cornered by a perceived threat, when getting nails clipped, or unable to escape any stimulus that elicits a fearful response from the dog.
+A typical fear biter may “fear bite” when cornered by a perceived threat, when getting nails clipped, or when he/she cannot escape various other types of fear-eliciting stimuli.